sam-pop/ReactDeploymentGuide/README.md

 # React/gh-pages Deployment Guide

-This guide assumes you have a working React app (that was created using `create-react-app`) and you've already set up a github repo that you've pushed your app to.
+This guide assumes you have a working React app (that was created using `create-react-app`) and you've already set up a GitHub repo that you've pushed your app to.

 [Click here to jump to the TL;DR version](#tldr)